elliheyes/Polytope-Generation/README.md

     not have a h11 hodge number equal to H11.
 This causes the genetic algorithm to generate polytopes of a given hodge number.
 Similarly for H12_WEIGHT, H13_WEIGHT, H22_WEIGHT, EULER_WEIGHT.

-# evolution.c

-The functions in this file evolve an intitial population for a number of generations, extract the terminal states from a population list, and remove the redundancy in a list of terminal states.
-These searchenv function is the main function of this package that repeatedly evolves an initial population, extracts terminal states, removes redundancy and saves the information to a file.

-# Vertex.c

-The functions defined in this file, taken from PALP, construct a poltope from a list of integer vertex coordinates by taking the convex hull.
-It finds the bounding hyperplanes, the vertices, the full list of points, etc.

-# Rat.c & Rat.h
-The functions defined in this file deal with rational operations.

-# Polynf.c

-The functions defined in this file, taken from PALP, allow one to compute the normal form of a polytope which is used to determine whether two polytopes are equivalent and therefore remove the degeneracy in a list of refelxive polytpoes.

-# Global.h

-The global file defines the global parameters, data structures and prototypes for the various functions.

-# gen_poly.c

-This file includes the main function.